 David Ortiz throws terrible ceremonial first pitch (Video)

-Friday night, the Red Sox celebrated the storied career of David Ortiz.
-The former first baseman and designated hitter had his number retired and threw out the first pitch prior to Boston’s game against the Los Angeles Angels of Anaheim.
+The Red Sox celebrated the storied career of David Ortiz on Friday night, and the former first baseman and designated hitter had his number retired and threw out the first pitch before the team’s game against the Los Angeles Angels.
 He also spoke to the fans for nearly ten minutes, receiving a warm welcome.

 Perhaps all the years not playing in the field affected Ortiz’s throwing arm, because his first pitch was quite ugly.